792x/OverRustleLogsDownloader/README.md

 # OverRustleLogsDownloader
-OverRustle (Twitch) Logs Download script
+Python script to download OverRustle (Twitch) logs

 Script to download all available chatlogs from the available twitch streamers on [OverRustle Logs](https://overrustlelogs.net/)